 The to-do list remains one of the constant productivity accessories for any professional.
 Writing down your tasks gives you a sense of what you want to accomplish each day, week, or month.

-Creating a productive day is more of a challenge for freelancers and remote workers who have to deal with repetitive tasks and distractions.
+Creating a productive day is more of a challenge for freelancers and remote workers who have to deal with repetitive assignments and distractions.

 According to Atlassian research:

-Thankfully, interruptions and mundane tasks are not problems an effective task management hack won’t solve.
+Thankfully, interruptions and mundane activities are not problems an effective project management hack won’t solve.

 Meet the 1-3-5 rule.
 A technique that helps plan a successful workday.